Stylback/home-server/README.md

     ...
 ```

-Save and exit, next make a `.local` file:
+Save, exit and restart the container.
+Gotify will now write logs to a `gotify.log` file in our `/data` folder.
+Next, make a `.local` file:

 ```sh
 sudo nano /etc/fail2ban/jail.d/gotify.local